papis/papis/doc/source/default-settings.rst

 together with options for its customization.
 You can set the :confval:`picktool` to ``fzf`` to select this picker.

-In comparison to the *built-in* Papis picker TUI, the advantage of the fzf picker is that it is much faster.
-However, a disadvantage is that it is restricted to one-line entries.
+In comparison to the *built-in* Papis picker TUI, the advantage of the ``fzf`` picker is that it is much faster.
+However, a disadvantage is that Papis currently only supports one-line entries in ``fzf``.
 It is also important to note that ``fzf`` will **only** match against what is shown on the terminal screen, as opposed to the Papis matcher, that can match against the **whole** title and **whole** author text, since this is controlled by the ``match-format`` setting.
-However, for the usual use cases it might not bother the user to have this limitation of fzf.
+However, for the usual use cases it might not bother the user to have this limitation of ``fzf``.

 .. papis-config:: fzf-binary